zgabievi/laravel-promocodes/README.md

 ---

+If you want to check if user tries to use promocode for second time you can call `Promocodes::isSecondUsageAttempt` and pass `Promocode` object as an argument.
+As an answer you will get boolean value

+---

 Redeem or apply code.
 Redeem is alias for apply method.

 User should be authenticated to redeem code or this method will throw an exception (`\Gabievi\Promocodes\Exceptions\UnauthenticatedException`).